Historn/Split-Screen/README.md

 <p align="right">(<a href="https://historn.github.io/Split-Screen/">Back to top</a>)</p>

-# 5. Things to take into consideration when making a split screen
+# 4. Things to take into consideration when making a split screen
 The more number of cameras that are used during the gameplay, the higher the performance impact is.
-This is because for each camera we are redrawing the whole scene displayed multiplying the performance impact by the number of cameras that are.
+This is because each camera is redrawing the whole scene displayed multiplying the performance impact by the number of cameras that have been created.

+Also taking into acount that we are splitting n times our screen, each player looses a percentage of the screen then the visibility will be lesser.

 <p align="right">(<a href="https://historn.github.io/Split-Screen/">Back to top</a>)</p>

 ***

-# 6. Implementing a Split Screen
+# 5. Implementing a Split Screen

 ## Let's do it!